-Daily AQI reports are required for metro areas with a population of over 350,000 people.
-However, other areas also report AQI as a public service.
+Daily AQI reports are required for metro areas with a population of over 350,000 people; however, many other areas also report AQI as a public service.
 Daily AQI measurements are available on AirNow.gov and many health department websites.

-Communities at higher risk of air pollution
+Areas at higher risk of air pollution